axeltidemann/self_dot/README.md

  the idea of simply copying ~/.virtualenvs/self_dot from my 10.7 machine to my 10.8 machine.
 Somewhat miraculously, this worked.
 Now it becomes clear what an added bonus it is to install software into
- $VIRTUAL_ENV/local - the programs are also copied, and with the DYLD_LIBRARY_PATH set, this is a _very_ smooth transition.
+ $VIRTUAL_ENV - the programs are also copied, and with the DYLD_LIBRARY_PATH set, this is a _very_ smooth transition.
 Only tested for 10.7 -> 10.8 though.
 It will be interesting to see if this is robust across several cats (I'm not betting my savings on it,